klis87/redux-requests/docusaurus/docs/tutorial/4-reacting-to-request-actions.md

 ---
 title: 4.
 Reacting to request actions
-description: 4th part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for Redux
+description: 4th part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for single-page applications
 ---

 Despite the fact this library advocates using mostly actions and built-in selectors,